aws/s2n-netbench/README.md

 * Is implementation "X" interoperable with implementation "Y" of "Z" protocol?

 ## Quickstart
-A basic use of netbench is demonstrated in the `netbench-run.sh` script.
+A basic use of s2n-netbench is demonstrated in the `netbench-run.sh` script.
 This script will
-- compile all necessary netbench utilities
+- compile all necessary s2n-netbench utilities
 - generate scenario files
 - execute the `request-response.json` scenario using `s2n-quic` and `s2n-tls` drivers
 - execute the `connect.json` scenario using `s2n-quic` and `s2n-tls` drivers